pauljs/pauljs.github.io/_posts/2015-10-3-How-do-I-Neural-Network-A-Kaggle-Explanation.md

 ---
 layout: post
-title: How Do I Neural Network: A Kickstart through Kaggle
+title: How Do I Neural Network A Kickstart through Kaggle
 ---

 Table of Contents: